 A Case Study

-As I described above and in a previous post, social anxiety was the major challenge of my missionary experience.
+As I described above, social anxiety was the major challenge of my missionary experience.
 I had entered the Missionary Training Center with all confidence that my mission to England was going to be like the second coming of Wilford Woodruff to the island, but I soon realized that I was quite thoroughly incapable of doing the work.
 Month after month of soul-crushing rejection ground this lesson deeply into my heart.

 But if social anxiety is my kryptonite, then dogged persistence is my superpower.
 Through constant recourse to prayer and scripture study, my attitude and approach gradually changed.
 I came to learn that the Lord didn’t want me to do his work by my own power anyway.
 He needed me to be humble and to have faith in him, and only then could he use me to do his work.
 This work was not about me or my weakness or strength; it was about the Lord’s power to bless and heal and gather together his children.
 My participation in that work could only be on his terms, my success could only be by his power, and the recognition or glory for that success could only go to him.